Embeddings are underrated#

 Applications#

-As docs site owners, I wonder if we should start providing embeddings for our content freely to anyone who wants them, via a REST API or well-known URIs.
+As docs site owners, I wonder if we should start freely providing embeddings for our content to anyone who wants them, via REST APIs or well-known URIs.
 Who knows what kinds of cool stuff our communities can build with this extra type of data about our docs?
-(I have no idea if there are copyright or terms-of-usage problems with sharing embeddings.)

 Parting words#

-Three years ago, if you had asked me what 768-dimensional space is, I would have told you that it’s just some abstract concept that physicists and mathematicians need for unfathomable reasons.
+Three years ago, if you had asked me what 768-dimensional space is, I would have told you that it’s just some abstract concept that physicists and mathematicians need for unfathomable reasons, probably something related to string theory.
 Embeddings gave me a reason to think about this idea more deeply, and actually apply it to my own work.
 I think that’s pretty cool.

 Order-of-magnitude improvements in our ability to maintain our docs may very well still be possible after all… perhaps we just need an order-of-magnitude-more dimensions!!